Content marketing means different things to different businesses.

-There is a available to help with everything from finding keywords monitoring SEO performance to content ideation and (way) beyond.
+There is a available to help with everything from finding keywords and to content ideation and (way) beyond.
 Truthfully, starting with a simple Google search is a great start.

 Use search terms combining your product/service with “how to use,” “best options,” “best practices” or “problems with” to find relevant articles.

 What are their section titles?
 What questions do they try to answer?
 Are there videos or graphics embedded?
 How long are they?
 What sources do they use for statistics?

 From a strategy perspective, are they promoting a downloadable asset like an ?
 How many CTAs show up and are they in the body copy or in a sidebar?
 How do they format CTAs (buttons, text links, forms)?

 With this information, start to shape your general article approach.
 If you want to go to the next level, be sure to check out to generate optimized briefs or for their SEO Content Template and SEO Writing Assistant.

 TIP: Once you start regularly publishing content in a blog, use to see how far down your post people are reading and how they’re engaging with page elements on the way down.
 This will help you shape the focus of future posts.

 We’d be remiss if we move forward without mentioning the value of as it relates to the content.
 If it makes sense, consider creating content around a social cause that can resonate with your audience.
 Whether it’s a STEM initiative or giving a percentage of profits to a specific non-profit, a large chunk of modern consumers prefer to do business with brands that include this angle.